Code-Institute-Submissions/MSP1_art_club/README.md

 ## Credits

 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- The text written by author.

 ### Media
-- The photos used in this site were obtained from the author as examples of  the images needed.
+- The photos used in this site were obtained from the author (in jpeg format) as examples of the images required.

 ### Acknowledgements